Contracts of Employment

 - Any terms as to the length of temporary or fixed term work

 - Details of any collective agreements directly affecting the employment

 - Terms relating to sickness absence and sick pay

 - The notice periods for termination (by either side)

 - Terms as to pensions and pension schemes

 If you are not given a Statement of Terms at the start of your employment you can claim up to four weeks’ pay as compensation, provided your claim is brought in conjunction with another substantive claim (such as unfair dismissal).
 In the absence of any other claim, you can still apply to the Employment Tribunal for a declaration either confirming your terms of employment or amending them, as the Tribunal considers appropriate.

-For more information about how Blacks can help you with issues relating to your Contract of Employment, or for a free no obligation discussion, please email or call our Employment Law team today on 0113 207 0000.
+For more information about how Blacks can help you with issues relating to your Contract of Employment, or for a free no obligation discussion, please contact us here or call Blacks’ Employment Law team today on 0113 207 0000.